sammuelyee/docs/tips-and-tricks.md

 Strings can be very useful for categorizing, grouping, or excluding data from your SQL queries.
 The string columns in CartoDB are case-sensitive, meaning you can use them for precision queries.
 There are also ways to query them for less precise comparisons of data.
 See the following for an example of non-case-sensitive matching of only part of a string field.

+If you’re editing your table’s string column by completely deleting text from one of it’s fields, the field will stay blank instead of becoming “null”.
+To make it “null”, you can apply this SQL query:

+{% highlight sql %}
+SELECT * FROM {table_name} WHERE country_name ilike 'united%'
+{% endhighlight %}

+Just replace my_table with your table’s name and my_column with your string column’s name.

 <div class="code-title">PARTIAL MATCH</div>
 {% highlight sql %}
 SELECT * FROM {table_name} WHERE country_name ilike 'united%'